happyrabbit/linhui.org/_posts/2017-3-25-whatisdatascience.markdown

 It deeply shocked his academic readers.
 Aren’t you supposed to present something mathematically precise, such as definitions, theorems and proofs?
 If we use one sentence to summarize what John said, it is :

-> data analysis is more than mathematics.
+> Data analysis is more than mathematics.

 In Sep 2015, the University of Michigan plans to invest $100 million over the next five years in a new [Data Science Initiative](http://www.ns.umich.edu/new/releases/23105-u-michigan-launches-100-million-data-science-initiative) that will enhance opportunities for student and faculty researchers across the university to tap into the enormous potential of big data.
 U-M Provost Martha Pollack said: